Move4Live – Manual

-This manual covers the installation, setup, and operation of Move4Live, the Max for Live device that builds a ready-to-play session scaffold in Ableton Live at the press of a button.
+This manual covers the installation, setup, and operation of Move4Live, the Max for Live device that builds a ready-to-play session framework in Ableton Live or on the Push 3 Standalone at the press of a button – just like you know it from the Ableton Move.

 1 Requirements